-Please note that due to the nature of this award, the essay portion of the application is weighted as much as the project itself, and therefore we encourage you to provide us with a thoughtful reflection of your library research experience.
+Please note that due to the nature of the award, this essay portion of the application is weighted as much as the project itself, and therefore we encourage you to provide us with a thoughtful reflection of your library research experience.

 The following questions are intended as prompts to help guide you as you consider and write about your library research experience.
 They are not intended to be answered directly, but to be included in your essay as appropriate.